Carreau/phd-dissertation/parts/part3.rst

     :width: 80%

     Representation of rescale approach data on a log-log scale.
-Red and green cross correspond to average values.
-Blue area correspond to average +/- standard deviation for each average bin.
-Red dot in the upper right corner correspond to the point (1,1) with respect to which all data has been rescaled.
+Red and green crosses correspond to average values.
+Blue area corresponds to average +/- standard deviation for each average bin.
+Red dot in the upper right corner corresponds to the point (1,1) with respect to which all data has been rescaled.

-    Blue dashed line correspond to fit to the average data for :math:`d_c/d_{c,min} < 10` (red cross), fitted slope is :math:`-1.06` .
+    Blue dashed line show a powerlaw fit of the average data for :math:`d_c/d_{c,min} < 10` (red cross), fitted slope is :math:`-1.06` .
     As an eye guide, slope of `-1` and `-1.5` have been represented.